 How CCREWS Predictions are Produced

 CCREWS uses the performance of past students to create predictions for current students with similar characteristics.
-Characteristics considered include student test scores (Forward Exam), student demographics, student mobility, student discipline, school aggregated test scores, school aggregated demographics, school aggregated mobility, school aggregated discipline, and distance from the school to the nearest four-year college.
+Characteristics considered include student test scores (Forward Exam), student attendance, student demographics, student mobility, student discipline, school aggregated test scores, school aggregated attendance, school aggregated demographics, school aggregated mobility, school aggregated discipline, and distance from the school to the nearest four-year college.

 Wisconsin CCREWS Resources

 Preparing students for college and career is critical to ensuring every child is a graduate ready for life after high school.
 Please make use of these resources, and contact DPI if there are any questions.

 - College and career readiness individualized education program resources

 - How to Access DEWS and CCREWS

 - CCREWS about the data